The Ely Centre provide Talking therapies to clients from across Northern Ireland through our Clinical Team and our

-Sessions last for up to 50 minutes.
-Your counsellor will discuss with you how often and when you will meet depending on the problem you are encountering.
+Sessions last for up to 60 minutes.
+Your Therapists will discuss with you how often and when you will meet depending on the problem you are encountering.
 It is important to arrive on time as your counsellor will be working to an appointment system, sessions that start late will still need to finish on time.

 Counselling is limited to a maximum of 8 sessions per year however there are exceptional circumstances.

-Your first meeting is called a Clinical Assessment and this meeting is used to establish.
+Your first meeting is called a Clinical Assessment.
+This will be conducted by either Dr OMalley of Mrs Moore .
+The Clinical Assessment is used to establish.

-What your concerns are, if counselling is able to help with them, if you would be better supported by another service; if you are able to commit to counselling.
+What your concerns are, if therapy is able to help or is right for you at this time, if you would be better supported by another service; if you are able to commit to service.

-If at the end of this meeting you and the therapist agree that this is the best form of support for you, and you are able to commit to counselling, you will be allocated a practitioner to commence working with.
-Your allocated counsellor may not be the same one who conducted your initial assessment.
+If at the end of this meeting you and the Assessoe will agree that this is the best form of support for you, and you are able to commit to counselling, you will be allocated a practitioner to commence working with.

-Occasionally due to service demand there can be a delay between your initial assessment meeting and your first ongoing counselling session, however this will always be kept to a minimum.
+Occasionally due to service demand there can be a delay between your initial assessment meeting and your first talking therapy session, however this will always be kept to a minimum.

-Your counsellor will listen carefully to the difficulties you are experiencing.
+Your therapist will listen carefully to the difficulties you are experiencing.
 Your counsellor is a professional qualified and experienced practitioner, and the work you do together will be about helping you to find the right solutions for you, rather than telling you what to do.

 Counselling services link effectively with additional wellness services to allow people the benefit of dual participation, whilst facilitating relief from distress and recovery.

 Our holistic approach also allows you to benefit from other Ely Centre services including Welfare and Benefits Advice, Befriending Outreach, Carers Support, Peer Group Support, Personal Development Courses, Respite Opportunities and Legacy Programmes.